 Data set – An uploaded text data file from any source that relates to a question you’ve defined.
-Once uploaded, you can analyze the file in a comparison or perform additional manipulation on the file from within the Data Library.
+Once uploaded, you can analyze the file in a comparison or perform additional manipulation on the file.

-Heatmaps – A multi-comparison visualization tool, accessed via the Data Library, that visualizes which data sets in a group are most and least different.
+Heatmaps – A multi-comparison visualization tool, that showcases which data sets in a group are most and least different.
 It is particularly useful when you are comparing more than two data sets.